vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Algorithms for finding the shortest path between two vertices, using Dijkstra's algorithm.
 Algorithms for finding minimum spanning trees, such as Prim's algorithm.

+Terminology
+Here are some key terms used when discussing graphs: